PROCHLORPERAZINE

-PROCHLORPERAZINE belongs to a class of antipsychotic medications called phenothiazines used to treat nausea and vomiting during a migraine, schizophrenia, mania, anxiety in the short term, and vertigo (dizziness) due to ear problems such as Meniere’s syndrome.
+PROCHLORPERAZINE is used to treat nausea and vomiting during a migraine, schizophrenia, mania, anxiety in the short term, and vertigo (dizziness) due to ear problems such as Meniere’s syndrome.
 Nausea and vomiting are not diseases but are symptoms of many conditions like infections, motion sickness, an early stage of pregnancy, and gastroparesis (slow stomach emptying).
 Schizophrenia is a mental disorder that affects a person's ability to feel, think and behave clearly.
 Mania is a mental condition that causes intense excitement, high energy, and delusions (misbeliefs).
 Anxiety is a mental health disorder associated with fear, worry, and excessive nervousness.

-PROCHLORPERAZINE contains Prochlorperazine which works by inhibiting a natural chemical in the brain (dopamine) that stimulates the vomiting center (chemoreceptor trigger zone – CTZ), thereby preventing nausea and vomiting.
+PROCHLORPERAZINE contains Prochlorperazine, which works by inhibiting a natural chemical in the brain (dopamine) that stimulates the vomiting centre (chemoreceptor trigger zone – CTZ), thereby preventing nausea and vomiting.
 Besides this, PROCHLORPERAZINE also controls psychotic symptoms in Schizophrenia and has a calming effect on people suffering from anxiety or mania.

 Take PROCHLORPERAZINE as prescribed by your doctor.
 You are advised to take PROCHLORPERAZINE for as long as your doctor has prescribed it for you based on your medical condition.
 Some people may experience dry mouth, drowsiness, headache, dizziness, stuffy nose, irritability, missed menstrual periods, impotence (difficulty maintaining an erection), anxiety, skin rash, skin redness, itching, or swelling.
 Most of these side effects of PROCHLORPERAZINE do not require medical attention and gradually resolve over time.
 However, if the side effects persist or worsen, please consult your doctor.